jasonmacduffie/Nephelai/README.md

 #### The Villiglad Societies

 The Villiglad Societies are a decentralized underground association of rewilders.
+Embe grants them domain over plants and animals, in return for the active destruction of civilization.
 They act in high populated urban areas, and demolish buildings regardless of whether they are in use.
 The Villiglads capture eggs and live babies of dangerous animals from the wilderness, and introduce them to urban centers where they wreak havoc when they are grown.
 They also plant weeds that aggressively overtake buildings and destroy their foundations.
 Furthermore, Villiglads have the magical ability to animate plants into dangerous carnivorous monsters.
 Some of these animated plants are stationary, and some are mobile.

 #### The Gladlad Dens